behemot-biz/bokashi/README.md

 [README.md - How, What and When?](https://www.youtube.com/watch?v=l1DE7L-4eKQ)

 **Special thanks**<br>
-Special thanks to my my husband Jimi, fellow students in the swedish channel and my mentor Rohit Sharma
+Special thanks to my husband Jimi for patience and support with the copywriting and proofreading of all texts both site and readme.<br>
+Fellow students in the Swedish channel<br>
+Mentor Rohit Sharma